peterlydiard/mini-synth/README.md

 Real instruments have inharmonicity, where the higher partials are not exact multiples of the fundamental.

-Some instruments, e.g. oboe have lower levels of the fundamental than the higher harmonics / partials.
+Some instruments, e.g. oboe have lower levels of the fundamental than the higher harmonics / partials - see harmonic boost function.

 Roland RE201 Space Echo.

+In the Serum software synth, one "oscillator" can contain sine, triangle, sawtooth and squre waves in any ratio.

 ## Background reading: